yogesh-kumar-0/Hand-tracking-with-1-or-2-hands/README.md

 ✅ Improve accuracy using refined hand landmark logic.
 ✅ Add voice feedback using **Google Text-to-Speech (gTTS)**.
 ✅ Support more complex hand gestures for advanced control.
+✅ Expand functionality for **gaming, robotics, and virtual environments**.

 🚀 **This project enables a futuristic, touchless interface using computer vision!** 🚀